Thredbo, New South Wales: Climate

+Thredbo Top Station (AWS)

+The Thredbo Top Station (AWS) is significantly colder than the village and includes some of the lowest temperatures recorded in Australia, including a daily maximum of -6.9 °C on 9 July 1978.
+Of mainland Australian sites only the Victorian peak of Mount Hotham is colder, which is lower in elevation but more exposed than Thredbo.
+On average, the Top Station receives 56.9 snowy days annually, falling in any month of the year.

-In Köppen climate classification terms, Thredbo Top Station would fit the criteria of having a subpolar oceanic climate (Cfc); one with short, cool summers and long, cold winters.
-It is bordering on a Subantarctic climate (Dfc), as the mean temperature in its coolest month approaches -3 C.
+According to Köppen, Thredbo Top Station would fit the criteria of having a Subpolar oceanic climate (Cfc); one with short, cool summers and long, cold winters.
+It is bordering on a Subarctic climate (Dfc), as the mean temperature in its coolest month approaches -3 C.